-Although emissions from changes in land use and land cover (i.e. EL) contribute a smaller fraction to total emissions of atmospheric CO2, there are considerable errors in estimating CO2 emissions from land use change and thus errors in land use emission estimates can result in large uncertainties in carbon uptake estimates.
+Although emissions from changes in land use and land cover (i.e. EL) contribute a smaller fraction to total emissions of atmospheric CO2, relative errors in estimating EL remain quite high and thus errors in land use emission estimates can result in large uncertainties in carbon uptake estimates.
 In the 1950s approximately 30% of total CO2 emissions to the atmosphere were from land use change compared to the last decade in which only 10% of the total emissions were from land use change.
 This reduction in the fraction of emissions due to land use change is largely the result of significant increases in fossil fuel emissions combined with nearly constant land-use emissions over the last 50 years (Houghton et al., 2012).
 There are two different approaches to estimating emissions from changing patterns in land-use and land-cover change (LULCC): bookkeeping and process-based models.

 Bookkeeping techniques involve integrating either census or satellite data on forestry and agriculture with data on carbon densities to calculate sources and sinks of carbon based on empirical models (DeFries et al., 1999; Houghton, 1995).
 The second approach uses process-based ecosystem models to estimate carbon densities and rates of change in these densities as a result of the same drivers of LULCC (i.e, forestry and agriculture) (Stocker et al., 2011; Yang et al., 2010).
 The major difference between these two approaches is that process-based models include the effects of environmental change (e.g., CO2, climate, N deposition) on rates of decomposition and growth, while in the bookkeeping approach these rates are constant through time.
 Each of these approaches attempts to capture the net effect of C release from deforestation and C uptake in forest regrowth.
 Based on this broader definition of LULCC emissions it is clear that LULCC processes can be treated as emissions (i.e. EL) or they could be included in the net land exchange term (i.e. NL).
 Here we consider LULCC emissions explicitly in the EL term, but this algebraic arrangement does not affect our error analysis.
 Factors contributing to errors in LULCC emission estimates can be separated into uncertainty in agricultural areas and rate of change in agricultural and forested areas, C density of natural and agricultural lands undergoing change, and uncertainty stemming from the definition of LULCC emissions (Gasser and Ciais, 2013; Pongratz et al., 2014).
 Emission estimates derived from these different approaches may differ by as much as 30% and over-all relative 2 σ errors on these individual approaches may be as high as 50% (Houghton et al., 2012).
 Therefore, even though CO2 emissions associated with land-use change contribute a decreasingly smaller fraction of total CO2 emissions, land use emission errors remain relatively high.

-Methods: Identifying sources of error for terms in the global carbon budget
+Methods: Identifying sources of error uncertainty in the global carbon budget

 2.1 Errors in calculating the atmospheric growth rate

-Documenting changes in CO2 concentration based on atmospheric observations is not trivial, but fortunately the global observation network has expanded over the last 50 years allowing us to estimate changes in ∂C∂t with greater confidence.
+Documenting changes in global CO2 concentrations based on atmospheric observations is not trivial, but fortunately the global observation network has expanded over the last 50 years allowing us to estimate changes in ∂C∂t with greater confidence.
 Thus the error in estimating the atmospheric growth rate can be described as follows: